nixxphi/Learnable-task-VII/README.md

 - Contacts loaded from contacts.json with its own methods for saved contacts (Add, Edit, Delete and dial.)
 - A call history
 - A dialing function for unsaved phone numbers.
-- A regex to maKe sure these are real phone numbers.
+- A regex to maKe sure these are real phone number.
-- for creating and accessing, editing amd saving data like the call_history.json file which stores the phone number and a timestamp for the dialed number.
+-  it also includes codes for creating and accessing the contacts list in the file, contacts.json and the call_history.json file which stores the phone number and a timestamp for the dialed number.

-- it also includes codes for accessing the contacts list in the file, contacts.json,
+-

 ## Contacts
 I built the contacts object and included several methods of the phone class to provide the following functionalities: